marinapapap/CV/README.md

 ## Hobbies

-As a creative individual that has a variety of skills in the visual arts to a professional standard, I have often taken an interest in the social media presence of the companies I have worked for.
-I also enjoy making videos for leisure - you can see some of my work on instagram (my handle is @marinapapap).
+As a creative individual that has a variety of skills in the visual arts, I enjoy making videos both professionally _and_ for leisure - you can see some of my work via my instagram handle @marinapapap.

+As someone who took an early interest in the sciences and pursued it in my earlier school years, I have carried this interest with my into adulthood and enjoy reading popular science literature (my favourite writer being Jim Al-Khalili).